nextcloud/documentation/user_manual/files/file_drop.rst

 .. image:: ../images/anonym_hide_file_listing.png

-Now you can send the link to the uploadfolder manualy or by using the Nextcloud send funktion, if your administrator has enabled it.
+Now you can send the link to the uploadfolder manualy or by using the Nextcloud send function, if your administrator has enabled it.

 Uploading Files
 ---------------

-Using the anonymous upload funktion ist  simple.
+Using the anonymous upload function is  simple.
 You receive a link to the upload folder, click the link, and then you'll see an Nextcloud page with a **Click to upload** button.